5 Ways to Optimize Your Online Shopping Cart

 5. Make the Checkout Process Mobile-Friendly

 In 2017, mobile commerce, or m-commerce, made up just over one-third of all e-commerce sales.
 By 2021, some project mobile commerce will be the most dominant way online shoppers will buy.
-Keep that in mind as you’re optimizing your online shopping cart.
+Keep that in mind as you’re performing shopping cart optimization.
 If more customers are using their phones to purchase items, you may want to make sure that they are getting the best and simplest experience while doing so.
 We’ll have more about optimizing your website for mobile later this month.